cyrildewit/eloquent-viewable/README.md

 * Get the total number (unique) visits
 * Get the total number (unique) visits since a specific date
 * Get the total number (unique) visits upto a specific date
-* Caching retrieved visit counts
+* Cache the retrieved visits counts
+* Queue the visits before to prefent slow requests
 * Configure date transformers to replace big lines like `$post->getVisitsCountSince(Carbon::now()->subDays(1));` to `$article->getVisitsCountSince('past24hours')` ('past24hours' is configured in the config).

 Feature requests are very welcome!
 Create an issue with `[Feature Request]` as prefix.